Jc123uk21/Mean-Stack-Example/README.md

 **_authUtil_**

 Next we create our authorization and authentication utility class to handle requests for creating new users, logging in users.
-This utility class will add new users to our database, check wheather users logging in exist and handle creating our jason web tokens.
+This utility class will add new users to our database, check wheather users logging in exist within our database and handle creating our jason web tokens for registered users.

 ![authUtil screen](https://github.com/user-attachments/assets/d74ce184-13c8-4373-86f1-18bd1c7ca27e)